klynch-workflow/vulnado-cloned/README.md

 TGIF TGIF
 scantimeout to 5
 scantimeout back to 5
+try again because pipeline failed for some unkown reason

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.